EMBuschNentwich/EMBuschNentwich/README.md

 # Example README for my students

-This is how you can add something about yourself to your GitHub profile.
+This is how you can say something about yourself on your GitHub profile.
 Maybe add the plot you're most proud of!